clercjs/website/docs/plugins.md

 ---
-title: plugins
+title: Plugins
 ---

 # Plugins

-A plugin is a function that accepts a `Clerc` instance and returns a `Clerc` instance.
+A plugin is a function that can accept a `Clerc` instance and extend it.

 :::info

-the return value is not required technically, but it is recommended to return the `Clerc` instance for better type inference.
+The plugin system allows you to add rich functionality according to your needs.

 :::